-Under OSHA, there are ~500 chemicals that have airborne chemical concentration limits known as Permissible Exposure Limits (PEL).
+Under OSHA, there are 500+ chemicals that have airborne chemical concentration limits known as Permissible Exposure Limits (PEL).
 Legally, you cannot be exposed above these limits.
 PELs are expressed in parts per million (or mg/m3) in air.
 PEL values can be for 15 minute or 8 hour exposure periods, or ceiling limits which should never be exceeded.
 A smaller table of PEL values for ~50 common lab chemicals is available.

-EH&S does periodic quantitative exposure monitoring of lab operations to confirm acceptable exposure levels.
 Typically, if these materials are used in a fume hood and proper PPE is utilized, per this manual, then there is little reason to believe exposure levels are a concern.
+If you believe exposure limits may be exceeded, contact EH&S to schedule an exposure assessment.
 If exposure limits are exceeded, additional steps must be taken to reduce.
+EH&S does do occasional quantitative exposure monitoring of targeted operations to confirm acceptable exposure levels.